Econ 102 - Principles of Macroeconomics » Spring 2022 » Exam 2

 Which of the following choices would lead to an increase in human capital?

-B. investments in infrastructure
+B. investments in the military

-C. investments in the military
+C. investments in healthcare

-D. investments in healthcare
+D. investments in small businesses

 Question #10